Trump, Democrats dig in ahead of meeting on government shutdown

 Legislation can become law with a veto-proof majority of lawmakers’ support or if the president does not sign it or veto it within 10 days.

-Vice President Mike Pence, in a television interview Thursday night, also suggested that in exchange for the wall, the White House could work with Democrats on so-called Dreamer immigrants who were brought to the United States illegally as children - an idea Trump had rejected on Wednesday.
+Vice President Mike Pence, in a television interview Thursday night, suggested that in exchange for the wall, the White House could work with Democrats on so-called Dreamer immigrants who were brought to the United States illegally as children - an idea Trump had rejected on Wednesday.

 “It’s being talked about,” Pence told Fox News.